PAWS Chicago

+Etymology

+"PAWS" is an acronym for Pets Are Worth Saving.

 History

 In 1998, Fasseas launched PAWS Chicago with an adoption event titled "Angels with Tails" aiming to save the lives of stray or homeless animals.
 The event facilitated animal adoptions, and was intended to raise awareness around the issue of pet overpopulation and the euthanasia of homeless animals.
 The event was held on Michigan Ave in Chicago, where the organization partnered with local businesses and boutiques who agreed to showcase animals in their storefronts.

 In 2000, PAWS opened the Lurie Spay and Neuter Clinic.
 The clinic offers free and low cost services in the Chicago area, performing over 17,000 spray and neuter surgeries each year.

 On September 7, 2007, PAWS opened its Lincoln Park adoption center located at 1997 N. Clybourn Ave.
 The new adoption center cost $9 million and is 13,000 square feet.
 It was the first cage-free shelter in the Midwest.

 PAWS works with shelters across the U.S., particularly in times of crisis and natural disaster.
 During Hurricane Katrina in 2005, PAWS volunteers drove from Chicago to Louisiana to rescue 200 pets caught in the floods.
 PAWS also assisted in rescuing animals in the 2008 flooding in Cedar Rapids, Iowa and Quincy, Illinois, as well as the 2013 floods in Oklahoma.
 In August 2016, PAWS assisted in rescuing animals from floodings in Louisiana.
 PAWS also assisted in rescue efforts for Hurricane Irma in Florida, Hurricane Harvey in Texas in 2017, as well as Hurricane Michael in Florida in 2018.

 On December 1, 2013, Merrick Pet Care and PAWS teamed up to provide meals for the cats and dogs of PAWS.
 Merrick Pet Care provides food for all of PAWS pets as well as giving each pet that is newly adopted and their owner a supply of food.

 Since its inception, PAWS Chicago has reduced the number of animals euthanized in the city by 80 percent, becoming an active participant in the No Kill Movement.